Adelaide Destitute Asylum: Morgue

 Adelaide city morgue was established in an open field behind the State Library well away from any other building, however in the ensuing thirty years the Destitute Asylum had expanded to such an extent that parts of the Asylum, notably the Lying-in wards, were uncomfortably close, calls were made for it to be replaced.

 In 1886 a new morgue was built at the West Terrace Cemetery and went into service that June.

 The old one was not demolished however, as witnessed by the SA Museum photographer in 1918.

 Chapel

 Three services were held each Sunday: Baptist, Wesleyan (Methodist), and Episcopalian (Anglican).
 Catholic Mass was conducted here fortnightly.

 Store

 "Outdoor relief" was an office established to supply basic food to indigent citizens who would otherwise starve.
-Approved recipients would queue up outside on ?? at the northernmost entrance, where they would be issued with flour, salt, tea and sugar.
+Approved recipients would queue up outside at the northernmost entrance, where they would be issued with flour, salt, tea and sugar.
 Chits for meat and (as an alternative to the flour ration) bread were issued, redeemable at the contract butcher and the Aerated Bread Company.
 It was the duty of the Relieving Officer to visit the homes of those seeking or receiving rations, to check the bona fides of recipients.